nokotamustang/OpenGL_and_Vulkan_3D/README.md

 4. To run an example use `python main.py` from any of the project sub-directories.

-General keys used in all of the examples:

--   `ESC` - Exit
--   `F1` - Toggle Pause time
--   `F3` - Toggle view of wire-frames
--   `F11` - Toggle full screen
--   `WASD` - [Forward, Left, Backward, Right] flying camera movement
--   `Mouse Move` - camera look movement
+Each project is a standalone example of a 3D rendering technique or feature working with Python 3.12.10.
+Some projects are combined to create a more complex scene.
+Each project is a self-contained example that can be run independently:

-Series 1 will follow Blinn-Phong illumination
+-   Series 1 will follow Blinn-Phong illumination

-Series 2 will look at full BRDFs including Cook-Torrance and PBR workflows.
+-   Series 2 will look at full BRDFs including Cook-Torrance and PBR workflows.
 These are more complex and require a lot of math to understand, but they provide much better results for realistic lighting in games and applications.

-Series 3 is looking at terrain concepts such as height maps, including geometry shaders for billboards, and visual effects with environment maps, and volumetric clouds.
+-   Series 3 is looking at terrain concepts such as height maps, including geometry shaders for billboards, and visual effects with environment maps, and volumetric clouds.

-Series 4 is a collection of post-processing and other techniques to enhance the visual fidelity.
+-   Series 4 is a collection of post-processing and other techniques to enhance the visual fidelity.

 ### py_1.a_blinn-phong - Blinn-Phong